openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/backbones.rst

     (otx) ...$ cd otx-workspace-CLASSIFICATION

-2. Next, we can find the backbone we want to replace via otx find.
+2. Next, we can find the backbone we want to replace via ``otx find``.

   .. note::

-    We can use otx find to find templates and available backbones.
+    We can use ``otx find`` to find templates and available backbones.
     Each backbone may have a required argument.
-If option exists, we provide the first option as default.
+If the backbone has options for required arguments, ``otx build`` provide the first option as default.

   .. code-block::